Mega Man X4

 |Mega Man X4|

 |Number of players: 1|

 Mega Man X4, known as Rockman X4 (ロックマン X4) in Japan, is the fourth game in the "Mega Man X" franchise - a spinoff of the Mega Man franchise with more complex platforming and a darker storyline.
-It is the sequel to Mega Man X3.
-The game was released on the Sega Saturn and the PlayStation in Japan and the US, but other international releases only got the PlayStation version.
-The Special Limited Edition version, released only in Japan, comes with a Mega Man figure model kit.

 The plot for Mega Man X4 is presented by both fully-animated full motion video (FMV) cutscenes and in-game text.
 The storyline differs slightly depending on whether the player chooses X or Zero.
 Taking place in an ambiguous year in the 22nd century (21XX) and following the third defeat of the "Maverick" robot Sigma, Cain Labs issues an initiative to create a supplementary military force to complement the "Maverick Hunters".
 The army, called the "Repliforce", is a strict regime led by General and his second-in-command, Colonel.